 Once the process is complete, copy the optimized or used code and go use it.

-For beginners or those who need automation, a simpler way to investigate CSS rules not used on a page is PageSpeed Insights, which is the right tool.
+Pagespeed Insights is the right tool for beginners or those needing automation.
+It is a simpler way to investigate CSS rules not used on a page.

 It pinpoints the CSS files that need to be removed and suggests resources to help you fix the problem.